radlinskii/junior-interpreter/README.md

 - [x] return statement can be empty if we don't want to return anything
 - [x] forbid reassigning constant
 - [x] forbid redeclaring constant in one block
-- [ ] ?? merge TRUE and FALSE tokens into one BOOLEAN token with different value
+- [x] merge TRUE and FALSE tokens into one BOOLEAN token with different value